electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating or Restoring a wallet in done in the same manner, as the key comes from the Device.
+Creating or Restoring a wallet is done in the same manner, as the key comes from the Device.

 The basic command is ``electroneum-wallet-cli --generate-from-device </path/to/wallet/directory>``